tushar-nath/100-days-of-code/log.md

 **Today's Progress**: 1.
 Learnt about Inclusion and Exclusion.
 Implemented Euclid's Algo.
                       2. Made a ReadMe file for my github profile.

+### Day 9: 25 May, 2021

+**Today's Progress**: Learnt about Recursion, and solved some basic problems on it.
+Succesfully submitted a Div 2 problem on Codeforces.